NicholasLin718/nicholas-lin.com/README.md

 # 🌐 Personal Website 🌐

+***Updated website code found in the [new-deploy](https://github.com/NicholasLin718/nicholas-lin.com/tree/new-deploy) branch***.
+Below is the old README, I thought it would be nice just to keep it around anyway :)

+🦆

+## LEGACY

 My first version of my personal website! https://nicholas-lin.com

 If you want to learn more about me, my past experiences or projects, here's a great source!
 I haven't gotten around to redesigning a new one, so this code is rather outdated, but I try to keep the content updated :)